apache/royale-docs/component-sets/jewel/jewel-theme-creation.md

     IBeadView:  ClassReference("org.apache.royale.jewel.beads.views.AlertView")
 ```

-Regarding the CSS selectors for Alert: The main `.as` file (in this case `Alert.as`) will assign a css selector to the `typeNames` variable:
+Regarding the CSS selectors for Alert: The main `.as` file (in this case `Alert.as`) assigns a css selector to the `typeNames` variable:

 ```as3
     typeNames = "jewel alert";
 ```

-In the `sass` file you'll find the corresponding CSS selector
+In the `sass` file you find the corresponding CSS selector:

 ```sass
     .jewel.alert
 ```

-and nested in that selector you'll find the corresponding tree of rules and selectors for that component.
+Nested in that selector is the corresponding tree of rules and selectors for that component.

-So __Alert__ is composed by four Actionscript files and one `.sass` files that wire the component with its beads and setup a set of CSS rules to give a concrete CSS structrure, but does not define colors, gradients, shapes or icons for Alert.
-All of this will be found in the theme.
+So __Alert__ is composed of four ActionScript files and one `.sass` file that wire the component with its beads and define a set of CSS rules to give a concrete CSS structure, but do not define colors, gradients, shapes or icons for Alert.
+The them does all of that.

 In __Jewel Theme library__ you can find:

-* `sass/components-primary/_alert.sass`: This is the main __Alert__ SASS theme definition that holds all theme CSS rules.
-Here you can find colors, gradients, line styles and other visual things that will affect how the __Alert__ component is presented to the user.
-All those styles will be found inside a `.jewel.alert` CSS selector.
+* `sass/components-primary/_alert.sass`: This is the main __Alert__ SASS definition that holds all theme CSS rules.
+Here you can define colors, gradients, line styles and other visual features that affect how the __Alert__ component appears to the user.
+All styles are in a `.jewel.alert` CSS selector.

-In this case, `Alert` component doesn't define any `secondary` or `emphasized` color.
+As you can see, the `Alert` component doesn't define any `secondary` or `emphasized` color.